THE TIGERS' FOREST

 Born Free/DftP will create a free legacy educational resource of Amazing Tigers workshops which will be available for teachers to download from our websites.

-Since May 2024 over a thousand children have participated making drawings of 160 Indian and Malaysian species including 300 tiger drawings, double the population of wild Malayan tigers.
+Since May 2024 over 1500 children from Singapore (May 2024), the UK (May 2024), the USA (November 2024) and New Delhi, India (January 2025) have participated in the workshops making drawings of over 160 Indian and Malaysian species including 300 tiger drawings, double the population of wild Malayan tigers.

 EDUCATION WORKSHOP